3DOM-FBK/deep-image-matching/README.md

 - [x] Lightglue (with Superpoint, Disk and ALIKED)
 - [x] SuperGlue (with Superpoint)
-- [ ] LoFTR
+- [x] LoFTR
 - [x] Nearest neighbor (with KORNIA Descriptor Matcher)
 - [ ] GlueStick
 - [ ] RoMa

 ## TODO:

-- [x] Tile processing
+- [x] Tile processing for high resolution images
-- [ ] add kornia features
-- [ ] manage image rotation
+- [x] Manage image rotations
-- [ ] add image retrieval with global descriptors
+- [ ] Add image retrieval with global descriptors
 - [x] add GUI
 - [x] Add pycolmap compatibility
 - [x] Add exporting to Bundler format ready for importing into Metashape (only on linux with pycolmap)
 - [ ] Add visualization for extracted features and matches
-- [ ] add possbility to use multiple features together
+- [ ] Add possbility to use multiple features together
+- [ ] Add script to join databases with different local features
 - [ ] Improve speed (parallization and threading)
 - [ ] Autoselect tiling grid in order to fit images in GPU memory
 - [ ] Add tests, documentation and examples
+- [ ] Apply mask during feature extraction